Log in

 How many Award nominations can our university submit?

 Each university department can submit only one nomination to the Award.
-We only consider nominations from our member institutes.
+We only consider nominations endorsed by our member institutes.

-Our department belongs to an institution that is a federated member of Informatics Europe.
+Our department belongs to a federated member of Informatics Europe.
 Can we submit more than one Award nomination?

-A federated member is a group of small university departments and/or research centers constituting a single Informatics Europe membership.
-Thus, each federated member can submit only one nomination for the Award.
+A federated member represents a group of up to five small academic or research institutions holding a single vote and is entitled to only one nomination for the Award.

 Further Inquires